Famous Idaho Potato Bowl

 The Famous Idaho Potato Bowl, previously the Humanitarian Bowl (1997–2003, 2007–2010) and the MPC Computers Bowl (2004–2006), is an NCAA-sanctioned post-season college football bowl game that has been played annually since 1997 at Albertsons Stadium on the campus of Boise State University in Boise, Idaho.
 The game is televised nationally on the ESPN family of networks.
-Cincinnati defeated Utah State in the inaugural game in 1997.

 History

 Conference tie-ins

 The Humanitarian Bowl was launched, in part, as a response to changes made to the Las Vegas Bowl’s selection process.
 When the bowl was launched in 1992 as the successor to the California Bowl, it inherited the bowl’s contracted matchup of the champions of the Big West Conference and the Mid-American Conference (MAC) that had been taking place since 1982.
 However, after the 1996 edition, the Las Vegas Bowl dropped its affiliations with the Big West and the MAC in favor of offering a bid to a team from the Western Athletic Conference (WAC), forcing the conferences to find other solutions.
 This resulted in two new bowl games being launched for the 1997 season, one of which was awarded to Boise and initially named the Humanitarian Bowl.
 The Big West, which had Boise State as a member at the time, agreed to terms to send its champion to the bowl.
 The MAC, meanwhile, sent its champion to the Motor City Bowl in Detroit.